-Canon M100 versus Sony A6500
+Canon M100 vs Sony A6500

-The Canon EOS M100 and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in August 2017 and October 2016.
+The Canon EOS M100 and the Sony Alpha A6500 are two digital cameras that were revealed to the public, respectively, in August 2017 and October 2016.
 Both the M100 and the A6500 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 Body comparison: Canon M100 vs Sony A6500